|On this page||

 This enables or disables all fracturing for this object.

-Before any fracturing can occur, Enable Fracturing must also be enabled on the Finite Element Solver.
+Before any fracturing can occur, Enable Fracturing must also be enabled on the FEM Solver.

 The amount of relative stretch that will cause the geometry to break up into separate parts during the simulation.
 For example, if the threshold is set to 0.1, the geometry will break in places where there is more than 10% stretch compared to the rest geometry.